ariesbabu/ocp-gitp/docs/ocp_serverless/ocp_serverless.md

 - OCP will take care of the deployment part in the OCP (kubernetes)
 - OCP will also create a route/ingress where the end-users can access the application

+## Pre-requisites

+This lab requires that the OpenShift has access to a container registry to store the application container.

+Pipeline generator uses the internal registry ``image-registry.openshift-image-registry.svc:5000`` in the ``build`` step by default

+Make sure to have the internal or external registry configured.
+Steps to configure internal registry are documented [here](../optional_labs/ocp_image_registry.md)

 ## High Level steps

 1. Install Red Hat OpenShift Pipelines operator from OperatorHub